CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

-\textbf{Baselines} To the best of our knowledge, very few past works have exactly the same research scope as ours, i.e., detecting the graph of road lane centerlines in sequential data collected by vehicle-mounted sensors.
+To the best of our knowledge, very few past works have exactly the same research scope as ours, that is, detecting the graph of road lane centerlines in sequential data collected by vehicle-mounted sensors.
 They either only focus on single-frame detection tasks or resort to other format input data (e.g., aerial image and OSM).
-Therefore, in the comparison experiments, we create our own baseline models based on past works.
-The evaluated approaches are listed below: \begin{itemize} \item HDMapNet \cite{li2021hdmapnet} (ICRA2022): HDMapNet is one of the state-of-the-art approaches for road element perception and vectorization with perspective transformation, but it is mainly for single-frame detection tasks.
+Therefore, in the comparison experiments, we create our own baseline models based on past works: \begin{itemize} \item HDMapNet \cite{li2021hdmapnet} (ICRA2022): HDMapNet is one of the state-of-the-art approaches for road element perception and vectorization with perspective transformation, but it is mainly designed for the single-frame detection task.
 To adapt it to our multi-frame detection task, we apply the frame merging method proposed in \cite{elhousni2020automatic} to construct the world-level graph of lane centerlines. \item TopoRoad \cite{can2021topology} (CVPR2022): TopoRoad is a DETR-like model, which can predict lane centerlines as B-splines in a single frame.
-We apply the same frame merging method as the HDMapNet baseline to merge multiple frames in the data sequence. \item FusionNet: FusionNet enhances HDMapNet by combining IPM with fully-connected neural view transformers to better learn the geometric transformation.
-Similar to HDMapNet baseline, we first obtain single-frame heatmaps and then merge them into the final multi-frame detection result. \end{itemize}
+We apply the same frame merging method as the HDMapNet baseline to merge multiple frames in the data sequence. \item FusionNet: FusionNet is proposed in this paper, which enhances HDMapNet by combining IPM with fully-connected neural view transformers to better learn the geometric transformation.
+Similar to the HDMapNet baseline, we first obtain single-frame heatmaps and then merge them into the final multi-frame detection result. \end{itemize}